 The 10 Minute Routine To Save You An Hour Tomorrow

-Often, we focus on morning routines to get tasks done, but normally, the night before can be just as important—if not more.
+Often, we focus on morning routines to accomplish tasks, but the night before can be just as important—if not more so.
 A simple 10-minute routine the night before can set you up for a successful tomorrow.
 Instead of scrambling in the morning, you’ll wake up ready to go, with more time for the things you actually enjoy doing.
 How can you use those 10 minutes wisely the night before?

 1. Creating A Stress-Distraction-Free Environment.

 Before you dive into preparing tasks, take a minute or two to set the mood.
 This will allow you to be relaxed while doing this.
-Try turning on softer lighting and even background music.
+Try using softer lighting and playing background music.
 This signals your brain it's time to wind down.

 2. Remove Big Distractions.